Is a Correction Looming Ahead for NortonLifeLock Inc. (NLOK)

 NLOK’s Market Performance

-NLOK stocks went down by -1.86% for the week, with a monthly drop of -7.20% and a quarterly performance of -7.30%, while its annual performance rate touched 35.32%.
-The volatility ratio for the week stands at 1.80% while the volatility levels for the past 30 days are set at 2.60% for NortonLifeLock Inc..
-The simple moving average for the period of the last 20 days is -2.10% for NLOK stocks with a simple moving average of 0.38% for the last 200 days.
+NLOK stocks went up by 1.24% for the week, with a monthly drop of -2.58% and a quarterly performance of -5.52%, while its annual performance rate touched 39.76%.
+The volatility ratio for the week stands at 1.90% while the volatility levels for the past 30 days are set at 2.60% for NortonLifeLock Inc..
+The simple moving average for the period of the last 20 days is 0.75% for NLOK stocks with a simple moving average of 2.45% for the last 200 days.

 Analysts’ Opinion of NLOK